ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

    - CUDA and HIP are two GPU programming models
    - Memory optimizations are very important
-   - Asynchronuous launching can be used to overlap operations and avoid idle GPU
+   - Asynchronous launching can be used to overlap operations and avoid idle GPU